galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > > {: .solution}
 > {: .question}
 >
-> We now need to create a new file concerning only the data of one species
+> We now need to create a new file containing the data for only one species
 >
-> > ### {% icon hands_on %} Hands-on: Creating a new file concerning only the data of one species
+> > ### {% icon hands_on %} Hands-on: Creating a new file containing only the data from one species
 > > 1.
 Copy the name of the species you are interested in (for example: "Aglais io").
 > > 2. **Filter data on any column using simple expressions** {% icon tool %}
 > >      - {% icon param-file %} *"Filter"*: output of **Column Regex Find And Replace** {% icon tool %}
 > >      - *"With following condition"*: `c1=='"Aglais io"'` or (another species name)
 > >      - *"Number of header lines to skip"*: `1`
 > >
 > >    You can repeat this set of actions as much as necessary, changing only the name of the species taken into account.
-By doing this, you will obtain separated dataset, each of them concerning a different species.
+By doing this, you will obtain separated dataset, each of them containing a different species.
 > >
 > > 3. **tabular to CSV** {% icon tool %}
 > >      - {% icon param-file %} *"tabular file"*: output of **Filter data on any column using simple expressions** {% icon tool %}